Key Breed Facts

 Their coats also benefit from being hand stripped twice a year which makes keeping things tidier than much easier in between visits to a grooming parlour.
 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
 If too much wax builds up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure when it comes to ear infections.

 The Korthals Griffon is a high energy and very intelligent dog and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
 They need at least 2 hour's exercise a day with as much off the lead time as possible.
 If they are not given the right amount of mental stimulation and exercise every day, a Korthals would quickly get bored and could even begin to show some destructive behaviours around the home which is their way of relieving stress.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
-These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing has to be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+These dogs also like to be able to roam around a back garden as often as possible, so they can really let off steam.
+However, the fencing must be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.